timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 - [doctests in testing](https://juliadocs.github.io/Documenter.jl/stable/man/doctests/#Doctesting-as-Part-of-Testing) so you notice if your docs break
 - [deployment](https://juliadocs.github.io/Documenter.jl/stable/man/hosting/#travis-ssh)

-Some sections of Documenter's documentation are unnecessary because PkgTemplates handles a lot for you.

 Optional documentation add-ons and alternatives:

-- [DocstringExtensions](https://juliadocs.github.io/DocStringExtensions.jl/stable/) provides convenient syntax for common situations.
+- [DocstringExtensions](https://juliadocs.github.io/DocStringExtensions.jl/stable/) provides convenient syntax for common tasks.
-- [Literate](https://fredrikekre.github.io/Literate.jl/v2/) allows you to weave together code and more extensive documentation and supports a variety of output formats
+- [Literate](https://fredrikekre.github.io/Literate.jl/v2/) allows you to weave together code and more extensive documentation and supports a variety of output formats.

 ## Semantic versioning

 Make releases when you've fixed a bug or implemented new features.
-Julia packages generally follow [semantic versioning](https://semver.org/), with a slight modification to the rules for [compatibility for pre-1.0 releases](https://pkgdocs.julialang.org/v1/compatibility/#compat-pre-1.0).
+Julia packages generally follow [semantic versioning](https://semver.org/), with modifications to the rules for [compatibility for pre-1.0 releases](https://pkgdocs.julialang.org/v1/compatibility/#compat-pre-1.0).

 ## Compatibility

 Manage versioning of you dependencies as you would of your own package.
 The [`[compat]` section of your Project.toml](https://pkgdocs.julialang.org/v1/compatibility/) allows you to specify the allowed versions of your dependencies.
-I recommend declaring both lower and upper bounds, i.e., use `DataFrames = "1"` rather than `DataFrames = ">= 1"` because the latter opens you up to risks of breakage (you can't predict what the developers will choose to do in future breaking versions).
+I recommend declaring both lower and upper bounds, i.e., use `DataFrames = "1"` rather than `DataFrames = ">= 1"` because the latter exposes you to risk of breakage (you can't predict what the developers will choose to do in future breaking versions).

-A typical workflow goes like this: `Pkg.add` the packages to the environment and get things working.
-Then, check `Pkg.status` to determine what versions you are using and then manually add those to the `[compat]` section.
-You may not need to be specific about minor and/or patch versions, i.e., if you happen to be using `SomePkg v1.2.4`, then it's quite possible that all `v1.x.x` or `v1.2.x` versions would suffice. *Bounds on all dependencies are required to register a package with Julia's general registry.*
+A typical workflow goes like this:

+1. `Pkg.add` the packages to the environment and get things working.
+Use this for both true dependencies and test-dependencies; both will be added to the `[deps]` section, but we'll fix that later.
+2. Check `Pkg.status` to determine what versions you are using and then manually add those to the `[compat]` section.
+You should add `[compat]` for all true dependencies, and optionally for test-dependencies, but be aware that adding test-dependency compatibility constraints applies to all users and not just during your testing. *Bounds on all true dependencies are required to register a package with Julia's general registry.*

+   You may not need to be specific about minor and/or patch versions, i.e., if you happen to be using `SomePkg v1.2.4`, then it's quite possible that all `v1.x.x` or `v1.2.x` versions would suffice.
+3. For any test-dependencies, move the entry from `[deps]` to `[extras]` and [list them in the `Test` `[targets]`](https://pkgdocs.julialang.org/v1/creating-packages/#Test-specific-dependencies-in-Julia-1.0-and-1.1).
+Moving things from `[deps]` reduces the number of packages that Pkg will install when users `add` your package (the extras are added only upon running the tests).

-Versioning is not just for packages: I often add bounds even to `Project.toml` files I create for "scripts" (i.e., individual analysis projects), to increase the likelihood that this script will continue to be runnable in the future.
+Versioning is not just for packages: I often add `[compat]` bounds even to `Project.toml` files I create for local "scripts" (e.g., analyzing a particular data set), to increase the likelihood that this script will continue to be runnable in the future.
 (If desired, commit the `Manifest.toml` to the project's `git` history so that it becomes a permanent record of the exact versions you are using.)

 Tools for managing compatibility:

 - [CompatHelper](https://github.com/JuliaRegistries/CompatHelper.jl): stay up-to-date with your dependencies
 - [RegistryCompatTools](https://github.com/KristofferC/RegistryCompatTools.jl): determine which packages may be "pinning" a package you want to update to an older version
 - [LocalRegistry](https://github.com/GunnarFarneback/LocalRegistry.jl) if you are running your own (or your group's own) package registry.

 Finally, in cases of conflict, remember the [conflict-resolution documentation](https://pkgdocs.julialang.org/latest/managing-packages/#conflicts).
-Keeping environments "lean" ("developer tools" in your default environment, and separate environments for individual packages & projects) is the easiest way to avoid such conflicts.
+Keeping environments "lean" ("developer tools" in your default environment, and separate environments for individual packages & projects) is the easiest way to reduce the frequency of such conflicts.
+Remember that you can use `pkg> activate --temp` to play around with a new package without making it part of a particular reusable environment.

 ## Releases

 ### One-time setup

-Be sure you are running the [TagBot action](https://github.com/marketplace/actions/julia-tagbot) on your repository (PkgTemplates should have set this up for you).
+PkgTemplates should have set you up with the [TagBot action](https://github.com/marketplace/actions/julia-tagbot) on your repository, but if not you can copy/paste the workflow manually.
 Then, activate the [Registrator app](https://github.com/JuliaRegistries/Registrator.jl) for all repositories in your GitHub account.

 ### When making a release

 Making a release is incredibly easy using the [app interface](https://github.com/JuliaRegistries/Registrator.jl#via-the-github-app): just bump the `version` in your `Project.toml` (you can make simple edits directly in your browser) and make a commit comment on GitHub.
 Be sure to check the general registry PR (after it has finished running its tests) for any constraints on the release.

-For major release events (new pacakges, major new versions with lots of new functionality, or key breaking changes), posting an announcement on Julia discourse's [package announcements](https://discourse.julialang.org/c/package-announcements) is recommended.
+For major release events (new packages, important new functionality, or key breaking changes), posting an announcement on Julia discourse's [package announcements](https://discourse.julialang.org/c/package-announcements) is recommended.

 # Homework problems